-The Company has incurred recurring losses and negative cash flows from operations since inception and has an accumulated deficit of \$104.8 million as of December 31, 2018.
+The Company has incurred recurring losses and negative cash flows from operations since inception and has an accumulated deficit of \$161.4 million as of December 31, 2019.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its product candidates currently in development.
-Management believes that the Company's cash and cash equivalents and short-term investments as of December 31, 2018 are sufficient to fund the projected operations of the Company into the second quarter of 2020.
-Substantial additional financing will be needed by the Company to fund its operations and to commercially develop its product candidates.
+The Company expects its existing cash, cash equivalents and short-term investments, together with the \$20.0 million payment received from Clarus in February 2020 for the achievement of the third clinical milestone in the ROMAN trial and the \$20.0 million payment from Clarus expected to be received upon the achievement of the remaining specified clinical milestone in our ROMAN trial, will enable the Company to fund its operating expenses and capital expenditure requirements into 2022, see Note 2 and Note 6.